LESBAT-HEIG-VD/EcoDynElec/docs/examples/Downloading.rst

 website <https://transparency.entsoe.eu/>`__. + **password**: your
 password, as created for free on the `ENTSO-E website <https://transparency.entsoe.eu/>`__.
-For security reasons, we do recommend to let the field blank, which will let the ``download`` package ask for the password in a more secured manner. + **use server**:
+For security reasons, we do recommend to let the field blank, which will let the ``downloading`` package ask for the password in a more secured manner. + **use server**:
 **TRUE** if you want to download the data.
 Blank or **FALSE** will not download the data (default). + **remove unused**: **TRUE** if you want